-February 2017 - present Sir Henry Wellcome Postdoctoral Fellow between the Institute of Cancer Research, Department of Data Science and Division of Cancer Therapeutics (London, UK), Columbia University (New York, USA) and the Medicines Discovery Catapult (Alderley Park, UK).
+February 2017 - June 2021 Sir Henry Wellcome Postdoctoral Fellow between the Institute of Cancer Research, Department of Data Science and Division of Cancer Therapeutics (London, UK), Columbia University (New York, USA) and the Medicines Discovery Catapult (Alderley Park, UK).

 May 2019 - present Associate Director of Chemoinformatics at the non-profit Chemical Probes Portal.

 January 2015 - December 2016 Marie Curie - Tecniospring Postdoctoral Fellow between the Institute of Cancer Research, Division of Cancer Therapeutics in London, UK and the Systems Pharmacology Group from the Hospital del Mar Medical Research Institute in Barcelona, Spain.

 October 2007 – December 2008: Molecular Modelling Department, R&D, SALVAT Laboratories, Barcelona (Spain).
 Research Grant for a joint project between the pharmaceutical company SALVAT Laboratories and the Molecular Design Lab at Ramon Llull University in 11b-HSD1 drug discovery.

 · Patent Application: PCT/ES2010/000258, WO/2010/139827 WIPO

 April 2007 – September 2007: Chemoinformatics and molecular modelling auxiliar scientist.
 Joint project between Modesto Orozco Lab (IRB - BSC), Juan Fernandez-Recio Lab (BSC) and the biotech company Genmedica Therapeutics.

 July 2005 – September 2005: Undergraduate summer placement as science technician to set up a fragment database for NMR Fragment Based Drug Discovery for the biotech company CrystaX Pharmaceuticals (later merged with Oryzon).